Neuropsychological Adaptation Test

 Frequently Asked Questions

-Select the option that best reflects typical reactions and recent functioning.
-Answer all items without spending excessive time on any one item.
+Select the response that best reflects your typical reactions and current functioning.
+Answer all items without excessive deliberation—your immediate, honest responses provide the most accurate assessment of your stress response patterns.

 WHAT THE TEST MEASURES